Ibrahim Hesqel: Career

 Ibrahim's diplomatic abilities and professional background were recognized by Saddam Hussein.
 He was appointed as Commercial Attaché for Iraq, tasked with developing international trade relationships.
 In 1988, he was sent as a part of delegation on a high-profile trade mission to China, where Iraq aimed to solidify its economic position amidst the ongoing conflict.
 At that time China was one of the biggest exporters of weapons to Iraq.
 Ibrahim's role as Trade Commissioner allowed him to play a central role in Iraq's foreign economic strategy, especially in fostering stronger trade ties with China.
 He had access to key Iraqi officials, such as Muhammad Mahdi Salih, Iraq's Trade Minister, under whom Ibrahim worked.
 Ibrahim issued trade agreements between China and Iraq and promoted export trade programs on behalf of the government.
 Hesqel worked under the authority of Iraqi ambassador to China at the Iraqi Embassy in China.

 Before that, Ibrahim also held post of Conseiller chargé des investissements, where he worked under the trade commissioner.

 However, following Iraq's invasion of Kuwait in 1990 and the subsequent Gulf War, Iraq's international relations drastically shifted.
 As a result, China condemned the invasion and severed trade relations with Iraq in alignment with the UN sanctions.
 Even amid these challenges, Ibrahim's role remained significant.
 He navigated the complexities of Iraq's diplomatic isolation, particularly during the Oil-for-Food Program, which permitted Iraq to export oil in exchange for humanitarian aid under UN supervision.
 Ibrahim was instrumental in facilitating Iraq's resumption of some trade under this framework.

 In the aftermath of the Gulf War and Iraq's deteriorating international standing, Ibrahim was forced to navigate complex diplomatic waters.
-While trade with many countries was suspended, Iraq's relationship with China gradually resumed under the Oil-for-Food framework, and Ibrahim worked tirelessly to restore these connections in the face of global isolation.
+While trade with many countries was suspended, Iraq's relationship with China gradually resumed under the Oil-for-Food framework, and Ibrahim worked to restore these connections in the face of global isolation.
 Naim Dangoor, an Iraqi Jewish businessmen residing in the United Kingdom, donated a large amount of money to Iraqis living under sanctions and Ibrahim may have facilitated the flow of humanitarian aid from him.

 Ibrahim was one of the most prominent Jewish figures in Iraq.
-His works were highly acclaimed and satisfied by the Jewish society of Iraq and were also reported in Jewish magazine "The Scribe".
-Ibrahim worked for the government and was loyal to it.
-Several statements made by Jewish leaders of Iraq were followed by him:
+His work was highly acclaimed and reported in Jewish magazine "The Scribe".

 President Saddam Hussein is our leader.
 May God grant him victory.
 May God defeat the enemy of Iraq.